nekoshadow1/diffusers/examples/controlnet/README.md

 I reused the training dataset of Syncdreamer.
 Due to hardware and time limit, I only utilized the smallest split (renderings-v1-220000-230000.tar.gz) of the training data.
 You may download the same part as me using the following commands:

-If the download script does not work, it is because HF limits large file downloads probably.
-You can download renderings-v1-220000-230000.tar.gz from [here](https://huggingface.co/datasets/jianfuzhang233/controlnet_syncdreamer/tree/main) instead.
+If the download script fails (the downloaded files are extremely small), it is because HF limits large file downloads probably.
+You can download renderings-v1-220000-230000.tar.gz [here](https://huggingface.co/datasets/jianfuzhang233/controlnet_syncdreamer/tree/main) instead.
 Also download `ViT-L-14.ckpt` and `syncdreamer-pretrain.ckpt` [here](https://huggingface.co/datasets/jianfuzhang233/controlnet_syncdreamer/tree/main) and put the model files in `SyncDreamer/ckpt/`.

 ```bash